theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

   structured representation with a fraction of the maintanence overhead.

 * Adopt the above plan, but using a "scoped annotations"-style instead of a free monad pretty-printer.
-See the "Why not scoped annotations?" section below.
+See the `Why not scoped annotations?`_ section below.

 * Richard Eisenberg has `suggested